aardgoose/CaveView.js/tiles.md

 ### Custom Tiles

 The custom tile format supported uses the same [Slippy Map](https://wiki.openstreetmap.org/wiki/Slippy_map_tilenames) tiling scheme as OpenStreetMap.
 The default DTM resolution is tile size ( width or height ) / 127.
-By creating DTM Tiles for a range of zoom levels, high resolution terrains can be displayed effeciently.
+By creating DTM Tiles for a range of zoom levels, high resolution terrains can be displayed efficiently.
 Note: because of the nature of the [Web Mercator](https://epsg.io/3857) projection used by Slippy Maps, the x and y resolutions vary by latitude.

+#### Tile File Format

+The tile format used is a simple sequence of 16 bit unsigned integers.
+The DTM height grid is in row major order.
+Heights ( in metres )  are multiplied by a scale factor ( by default 64 ) and rounded, to allow a vertical resolution better than 1m to be obtained.

+#### Tile Creation

+Tile can be created using a combination of open source GIS tools and simple node.js scripts in the CaveView git repository.
+The process is documented [here](tilecreation.html).

+### Cesium@tm; Tiles

+The Cesium World Terrain data is availble at no cost or low data requirements and non-commercial projects.
+This data covers the entire globe at various resolutions, and uses a publically [documented](https://github.com/AnalyticalGraphicsInc/quantized-mesh) triangulated mesh format to provide simplified terrain tiles.
+Use of Cesium tiles is documented [here](cesiumtiles.html).